MilanStaffehl/numdantic/README.md

 widescreen_image: NDArray[Shape[L[1080], L[720], L[4]], np.int64]
 ```

-Type checkers will accept this notation as integer literals are valid subtypes of `int`.
+Type checkers will accept this notation.
 Moreover, when used inside of a `pydantic` base model, this will ensure that the axes of the array are checked for their length; if any axis has a length that does not match its annotation, a `ValidationError` will be raised accordingly.

+> [!NOTE]
+>
+> There is one significant caveat to this approach: you cannot mix unspecific axes and axes of specific length, i.e. attempting to assign `widescreen_image` to a variable typed to have shape `Shape[int, int, int]` does not work and will cause type checkers to report an error.
+Once you opt for literals in your shapes, you will have to commit to them.
+Learn more about this limitation and why it occurs in the section about [Limitations](#limitations).

 ### Named axes